ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

 > ...
 Advantages of the AMD pattern are described on [requirejs.org](requirejs.org) -> [Why AMD?](http://requirejs.org/docs/whyamd.html) page.

 **C.**
-Main.js file is the main configuration file, with paths to vendors and dependencies that used in the app.
+Main.js file is the main configuration file with paths to the vendors and dependencies that are used in the app.

  {% highlight JavaScript %}
 require.config({
     // Load project dependencies
     paths: {
         'angular': '../bower_components/angular/angular',    // Javascript library name
-        'jQuery': '../bower_components/jquery/jquery.min',   // .js extension not used 'domReady': '../bower_components/domReady/domReady',
+        'jQuery': '../bower_components/jquery/jquery.min',   // .js extension is not used 'domReady': '../bower_components/domReady/domReady',
         'twitter-bootstrap': '../bower_components/sass-bootstrap/dist/js/bootstrap',
         'angular-resource': '../bower_components/angular-resource/angular-resource',